Sign Up for a Free Account

 Overview

-Drug-induced myasthenic syndromes are caused by numerous medications.
-Some of them, such as the classic example of D-penicillamine, may induce a disturbance of the immune system that results in the development of myasthenia gravis, whereas many other agents directly compromise neuromuscular transmission.
-Furthermore, agents that affect synaptic transmission may unmask subclinical myasthenia gravis or exaggerate the weakness in patients with preexisting disorders of neuromuscular transmission.
-We will discuss these agents briefly.
-This article focuses on medications suspected to produce an autoimmune reaction leading to myasthenia gravis.
-Immune checkpoint inhibitors are an increasingly utilized class of anticancer drugs.
+Immune checkpoint inhibitors have become an increasingly utilized class of anticancer drugs and are associated with drug-induced myasthenic syndrome.
 These include ipilimumab, which targets cytotoxic lymphocyte-associated protein 4 (CTLA-4), and nivolumab and pembrolizumab, which target programmed cell death protein 1 (PD-1).
-Clinical presentation of myasthenia gravis associated with immune checkpoint inhibitors is often atypical, with considerable overlapping myopathy, cardiopulmonary involvement, and high mortality rate.
+Clinical presentation of myasthenia gravis associated with immune checkpoint inhibitors is often atypical, with considerable overlapping myopathy, cardiopulmonary involvement, and a high mortality rate.
 Management of drug-induced myasthenic syndromes requires withdrawal of the offending agents and standard immunotherapy, including high-dose corticosteroids, intravenous immunoglobulin, and plasma exchange.

 Key points